JayjeetAtGithub/llm/README.md

 # Vector Database Benchmarks

 In this work, we are profiling vector search operations on different indexes in different vector databases and indexing libraries.
-So, far we have profiled Qdrant, PGVector, and DiskANN.
+So, far we have profiled Qdrant, PGVector, DiskANN, and Facebook FAISS.
+The dataset we use can be found [here](http://corpus-texmex.irisa.fr).

 1. Clone the repository
 ```bash